 - Tasty treats

 Eating regularly during the winter months helps to keep you warm.
-Whether it be fresh from the oven biscuits to hearty banana porridge or spiced pumpkin soup, try to eat at least one hot healthy meal per day.
-Soups, stews and casseroles are a great easy evening meal.
-Make them healthier by adding lots of seasonal vegetables like carrots, parsnips and artichokes.
-Don’t forget, after you’ve finished baking or cooking, switch the oven off but keep the door open to let the warm air circulate around your kitchen!
+Whether it be warming porridge with your favourite fruit or spiced pumpkin soup, try to eat at least one hot, healthy meal per day.
+Soups, stews and casseroles are an easy evening meal.
+Make them healthier by adding lots of seasonal vegetables like carrots, parsnips and swede.
+Don’t forget, after you’ve finished baking or cooking, switch the oven off but keep the door open to let the warm air circulate around your kitchen.
+Remember not to overdo portion sizes, winter is known for helping you pile on the pounds.

 - Snug as a bug